wtozer/theWort/beerLog.md

 Add the malt extract and Northern Brewer hops and boil for 60 minutes.
 Add the aroma hops during the final 1 minute of boiling.
 Strain and ???spurge??? the wort into 2 gallons (7.5L) of cold water in the fermenter.
 Top off with additional water to make 5 gallons (19l).
 When it cools add ale yeast.

 Ferment, bottle and watch the sunset over an Irish Red.

+## Tasting notes

+* **Rich**: Really impressed by this one.
+Nice and malty with enough hoppiness to balance it out.
+Also improved with age (better 4 weeks after bottling).

 # 2013.02.23 #